4. Finding the Best Urban Chicken Coops for Sale

 When you start shopping for an urban coop, you’ll find plenty of options.
 To help you narrow down the search, I’ve pulled together a few of the best brands on the market.
 Each one offers something a little different, whether you’re looking for a fully bespoke design, a sturdy and simple build, or a compact model for a tiny backyard.
 Let’s take a look at what makes each of them stand out.

-Cutest Coops: Amish-Built and Fully Customizable
+Cutest Coops: Amish-Built & Customizable

 If you’re looking for a coop that is as beautiful as it is functional, Cutest Coops is the gold standard.
 Every coop is Amish-built and made to order, which means you get incredible craftsmanship and the ability to tailor every detail.
 You can design your chicken coop from the ground up to match your home’s aesthetic, from the paint color to the hardware.
 More importantly, the safety features are top-notch, with heavy-duty screens on all windows and secure locks on every door to keep your flock safe from city predators.
 It’s the perfect choice if you want a premium, long-lasting home for your hens that truly feels like a part of your property.